Performing on stage is one of the most cultivating aspects of dance education.

 In addition to its educational benefits, being part of the recital process is quite thrilling for kids of all ages.
 From learning the choreography in class, rehearsing with classmates, trying on the costumes, all the way to the Curtain Call at the end of every show; these are the kind of memories that last a lifetime.

 Recital classes are optional, and many non-recital courses are always offered for those who prefer not to perform.
-For those who wish to perform, three types of performance opportunities are offered at B2D: Stage Recitals, The Dance Cup, and Music Videos.
+For those who wish to perform, three types of performance opportunities are offered at B2D: Stage Recitals, Urban Games, and Concept Videos.

 Both the Spring session (March to June) and Fall session (September to December) culminate in a stage Recital, known as Awaken The Dancer Within Gala.